Talmage-Hilton/Stat-386-Blog/_posts/2025-05-29-model-explanations.md

 </ul>
 {% endraw %}

-The GAM balances goodness of fit and smoothness to decide how much to smooth.
-It minimizes a penalized loss function:
+The GAM balances goodness of fit and smoothness when deciding how much to smooth.
+It minimizes the following penalized loss function:

 {% raw %}
 $$